-- -Average recovered metal market prices in 2021 (18.488\$/mt for Ni, 3616\$/mt for FeCr, 38111\$/mt for FeMo and 411\$/mt for ferrous scrap, with 1.183 \$/€ - -Full transportation costs between the production site and the recycling plant through a

--Processing cost at recycling plant as negotiated with supplier

-Total net cost per ton of 43.75€, considering value of recovered materials
+- -Average recovered metal market prices in 2022 (18.488\$/mt for Ni, 3616\$/mt for FeCr, 38111\$/mt for FeMo and 411\$/mt for ferrous scrap, with 1.183 \$/€ - -Full transportation costs between the production site and the recycling plant through a low-carbon route, based mostly on maritime and fluvial transportation and reverse logistics of recovered metals - -Processing cost at recycling plant as negotiated with supplier Total net cost per ton of 43.75€, considering value of recovered materials.

-The response to this opportunity has been already implanted and consist in a long-term agreement (LTA) with the technology partner to process all slags from the Tubacex group.
+The response to this opportunity has been already implanted and consist in a long-term agreement (LTA) with the technology partner to process all slags from the Tubacex Group.